dcurlewis/arc/README.md

 A knowledge management system that turns your markdown documents into a searchable graph database with AI-powered entity extraction and Claude Desktop integration.

+This was inspired by a simpler earlier system (which I still predominantly rely on) which I described in my blog [here](https://curlewis.co.nz/2025/07/02/why-your-ai-assistant-forgets-everything-and-why-mine-doesnt/).

 ## What it does

 ARC processes markdown files to extract **people**, **organisations**, and **projects**, then builds a graph database showing how they're connected.
 You can search through documents semantically and query relationships between entities.